Answers to questions about requirements, applications, and more.

 Yes, that is possible.
 If the courses you need to graduate are offered through WSU’s Global Campus, and if you have earned at least 27 total college credits, you can complete your WSU degree online.
 If you certified the major you want to finish, contact the academic department to determine the classes you need.
 If you haven’t certified the major you want, contact your advisor to see what general education requirements and major prerequisites you need.
 When you’ve determined what courses you need, contact the Global Campus to verify that they’re available, and then apply through the Global Campus program.

 If I decide to change majors, how do I get an advisor in my new major?

-If your field of study has changed since you left WSU, contact the Center for Advising and Career Development (CACD).
+If your field of study has changed since you left WSU, contact the Academic Success and Career Center (ASCC).
 They’ll advise you on general education/University common requirements and major prerequisites.